Guilouz/KlipperScreen-Flsun-Speeder-Pad/README.md

 ## About

-This version of KlipperScreen is compatible with FLSUN's Speeder Pad, it's optimized for Delta printers.
+This version of KlipperScreen is compatible with FLSUN Speeder Pad, it's optimized for Delta printers.

 - Latest build of KlipperScreen
 - Improved Z-Offset Calibration menu